- Research article

 In Panel 1, 5/10 (50%) patients completed their treatment regimen.
 In Panel 2, the majority of patients completed treatment (GT1b/with ribavirin group: 11/12 [92%]; GT1b/without ribavirin group, 8/9 [89%]).
 Most patients also completed treatment in Panel 3 (GT1a/with ribavirin, 7/7 [100%]; GT1b/without ribavirin, 7/8 [88%]) and Panel 4 (30-mg group, 22/22 [100%]; 60-mg group, 21/22 [96%]).
 All treatment discontinuations were due to viral breakthrough, as detailed in the next section.

-Baseline patient demographics and disease characteristics (intent-to-treat population)
+Baseline demographics and disease characteristics are shown in Table 1.

 All patients who achieved SVR12 also went on to achieve SVR24, with the exception of one patient in Panel 1 and one patient in the GT1b/without ribavirin group in Panel 3 who had HCV RNA ≥25 IU/mL 24 weeks after end of treatment (1,830,000 IU/mL and 2770 IU/mL, respectively).